-44. Question: What should be done if the reversing lever or reach rod breaks?

-Asser: (a) If on an engine with the weigh-bar shaft brackets in two pieces, the top of the bracket should be alackened back, the links that the bracket should be audicient travel of the valve to take the load over the steepest grade.
-Then insert a liner in the bracket, and serew up same to hold the links in position.

-in position.

-(b) If on an engine with the weigh-bar shaft brackets in one piece, and running engine first, place a piece of packing (3-in. piston packing) on top of the quadrant blocks; but, if running tender first, the weigh-bar shaft must be time securely, so as to hold the links in the correct position.

-(c) In each case, the broken parts of the reversing lever must either be taken down or properly secured.

-45. Question: When it is necessary to centre a valve of an engine after being disconnected, what tion No. 46.

-Answer: The side that is not defective should be placed in the position for testing valves, viz., the big end on the top or bottom quarter and the reversing lever in mid gear; then move the disconnected valve so that the distance from the side not disconnected.
-The valve should then be properly secured, as described in Question.

-46. Question: In any case where it is necessary to centre the valve, how would you secure it?
+- (b) If both hanging links are broken, the link must be lifted and packed as described in Question No. 42. - 44.
+Question: What should be done if the reversing lever or reach rod breaks? - Answer: (a) If on an engine with the weigh-bar shaft brackets in two pieces, the top of the bracket should be slackened back, the links placed in such a position that there would be sufficient travel of the valve to take the load over the steepest grade.
+Then insert a liner in the bracket, and screw up same to hold the links in position. - (b) If on an engine with the weigh-bar shaft brackets in one piece, and running engine first, place a piece of packing (\frac{3}{4}-in. piston packing) on top of the quadrant blocks; but, if running tender first, the weigh-bar shaft must be tied securely, so as to hold the links in the correct position. - (c) In each case, the broken parts of the reversing lever must either be taken down or properly secured. - 45.
+Question: When it is necessary to centre a valve of an engine after being disconnected, what should be done? - Answer: The side that is not defective should be placed in the position for testing valves, viz., the big end on the top or bottom quarter and the reversing lever in mid gear; then move the disconnected valve so that the distance from the stuffing-box to the cotter hole is the same as on the side not disconnected.
+The valve should then be properly secured, as described in Question No. 46. - 46.
+Question: In any case where it is necessary to centre the valve, how would you secure it?